Yaoyao-Hao/128-channel/FPGA decoding/README.md

 # Project Introduction
-This project is aimed at implementing 128-channel neural signal acquisition on FPGA.
+This project is aimed at implementing 128-channel neural decoding algorithms on FPGA, including Wiener Filter, LSTM, and Kalman Filter.

-It includes FPGA implementations of Wiener, LSTM, and Kalman trajectory decoding algorithms.

 # Environment-dependent
  	Lattice Radiant
 	python 3.11

 # Directory Structure Description
     |—— ReadMe.md          // help

-    |—— ESA_data           // Handwritten Chinese Character Dataset
+    |—— ESA_data           // Neural data for testing from Xu et al., Adv.
+Sci., 2025

         Dataset Overview

-        This dataset is designed for neural signal decoding and behavioral trajectory prediction, and is suitable for training and evaluating models such as Wiener filters, Kalman filters, and LSTM networks.

         The data are stored in MATLAB 5.0 format and loaded as a dictionary , with the following main fields: